Oxygenenators Livewells and bait tanks – Electrolysis Type

 DO NOT USE THIS DEVICE IN SALTWATER LIVEWELLS OR BAIT TANKS and DO NOT USE SALT OR ANY LIVEWELL CHEMICALS or LIVEWELL WATER CONDITIONERS THAT CONTAIN SALT.

-U2 and Salt Water U2 livewell additives are the only additives recommended for safe use with the Oxygenator™ by the manufacture.
-U2 literature stated the formulation contains essential electrolytes.
+T-H Marine recommends the U2 livewell additives claiming U@ is the ONLY fish saver additive recommended for safe use with the Oxygenator™.
+U2 literature states the formulation contains essential electrolytes.

 “Electrolyte solutions are normally formed when a physiological salt is dissolved into a solvent (water).”